Competitor mapping per location, fed straight into your content

 - How are competitors identified?

-- What is the density math output?
+- What does the density math output?